d12frosted/elpa-mirror/stable-melpa/bazel-readme.txt

 To simplify running Bazel commands, the package provides the commands ‘bazel-build’, ‘bazel-test’, ‘bazel-coverage’ and ‘bazel-run’, which execute the corresponding Bazel commands in a compilation mode buffer.
+In a buffer that visits a test file, you can also have Emacs try to detect and execute the test at point using ‘bazel-test-at-point’.

+When editing a WORKSPACE file, you can use the command ‘bazel-insert-http-archive’ to quickly insert an http_archive rule.

 You can customize some aspects of this package using the ‘bazel’ customization group.
 If you set the user option ‘bazel-display-coverage’ to